Contemporary Indigenous Australian art: Collections

+Australia

 Contemporary Indigenous art works are collected by all of Australia's major public galleries.
-The National Gallery of Australia has a significant collection, and a new wing was (pictured) opened in 2010 for its permanent exhibition.
-Some state galleries, such as the Art Gallery of New South Wales, the National Gallery of Victoria, and the Museum and Art Gallery of the Northern Territory, have gallery space permanently dedicated to the exhibition of contemporary Indigenous art.
-The National Gallery of Victoria's collection includes the country's main collection of Indigenous batik.
-The Araluen Centre for Arts and Entertainment hosts the country's largest collection of works by Albert Namatjira.
+The National Gallery of Australia has a significant collection, and a new wing was opened in 2010 for its permanent exhibition.
+Some state galleries, such as the Art Gallery of New South Wales, the National Gallery of Victoria (NGV), the Art Gallery of Western Australia; and the Museum and Art Gallery of the Northern Territory, have gallery space permanently dedicated to the exhibition of contemporary Indigenous art.
+The NGV's collection includes the country's main collection of Indigenous batik.

+South Australia has many galleries showcasing Aboriginal art.
+The Art Gallery of South Australia has an extensive collection, as well as being host to Tarnanthi, which includes an exhibition, art fair, and other activities across the state every two years, led by curator Nici Cumpston.
+Flinders University Museum of Art has been collecting Aboriginal and Torres Strait Islander art since the early 1980s.
+Others showcasing Indigenous art include JamFactory craft and design centre; Samstag Museum of Art; Tandanya National Aboriginal Cultural Institute; Nexus Arts; and the smaller but notable Hugo Michell Gallery.

+The Araluen Centre for Arts & Entertainment in Alice Springs hosts the country's largest collection of works by Albert Namatjira.

+International galleries

+Galleries outside Australia acquiring contemporary Indigenous art include the British Museum and the Victoria and Albert Museum in London.
+The Rebecca Hossack gallery in London has been credited with "almost single-handedly" introducing Australian Indigenous art to Britain and Europe since its opening in 1988.